-Note that projects marked with a symbol do not have an impact on the scenario modeling results and were therefore not incorporated into the travel demand modelling process.
+Note that projects marked with a symbol do not have an impact on the scenario modeling results and were therefore not incorporated into the travel demand modeling process.
 Similarly, projects marked with a ^ symbol are not presented geographically in the accompanying map.
+During public comment period for the draft plan, partner agencies noted that construction of a few of the projects in the FTIP were completed earlier than projected.
+These projects have been marked with a ‡ symbol.